Oussama1403/PacketSender/README.md

 </p>

-PacketSender is a PyQt5 program that generates a lot of network packets and flood a network with so much traffic that it cannot operate or communicate as it normally.
+<b>PacketSender is a PyQt5 program that generates a lot of network packets and flood a network with so much traffic that it cannot operate or communicate as it normally.</b>

 ![screenshot](screenshot.png)

 ## Usage
 ```bash
 python main.py
 ```